Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 	<li>Axis Order: All positions, independent of the used geographic or projected CRS, use the Easting, Northing, Elevation (x,y,z) axis order.
 The Z axis points upwards towards the sky.
 </ol>

-<p>Begining with version 1.5, I3S profiles support outputting 3d content in two modes - <i>Global</i> and <i>Local</i> modes.
+<p>I3S profiles support outputting 3d content in two modes - <i>Global</i> and <i>Local</i> modes.
 In <i>Global</i> mode only EPSG:4326 (WGS84) is the supported CRS for both index and vertex positions - represented as lon, lat, elev.
 In <i>Local</i> mode all other projected and geographic CRS are allowed.
 The only requirement is that both index and position vertex must have the same CRS.</p>

 <h3><a name="_3_1">Height Models</a></h3>